 Verizon $75 per Month unlimited calls and data.

-BUY THIS UNIVERSAL CHARGER FROM OUR ONLINE STORE HERE
+BUY THIS UNIVERSAL PLUG FROM OUR ONLINE STORE HERE

 Q13: WHICH PLUGS DO THEY USE AND DO WE NEED SPECIAL ADAPTERS?